What is a Prospectus?

-The prospectus also includes information about the company’s executive management.
+A prospectus also includes information about the company’s executive management.
 It outlines the management team’s experience and education qualifications that make them a good fit for the company.
 Investors want assurance that the company’s executives have what it takes to safeguard their investments.

 #4 Desired deal structure

 If the issuer is an existing company that has issued securities before, it may provide an overview of its current capital structure and how the new issue will affect the structure.
 For example, when selling bonds, the investors will be interested in knowing the level of the company’s debt and its ability to pay.
-Equity investors will also want to see the current equity ownership structure and how their investment will influence the structure and the expected rate of return.
+Equity investors will want to see the current equity ownership structure and how their investment will influence the structure and the expected rate of return.